LunaAshai/YChan/README.md

 YChan requieres .NET Framework 4.5 or higher.

 ## This Fork
-* Fixes the HTML page downloader on 4chan.
+* Fixes the file 404 error on the HTML page downloader on 4chan.
-* A lot of improvements to the user interface
-    * UI resizing tweaks
-    * Press enter to insert urls
-    * Drag and drop support (to the textbox)
-    * Adds a handy clear all button